 Being in Bali, though a similar tropical volcanic paradise, has drawn from my innards a distinctive proclamation of from where I come.
 No longer do I reach for Chicago as my place.
 These Midwestern origins seem shrouded by years and years of geographical separation and layers of self, shed and transformed.
 Nowadays, I’ve grown to see the root of myself as living in Hawaii.
-Currently I am away from my home, traveling in Asia for two whole months.
+Currently I am away from my home in Orange County, but thanks to Medicare Supplemental, traveling in Asia for two whole months gives me no worries.

 It is a strange sensation to be homesick for a land that is still foreign, still in the adoption process, that may take years, even decades, to fully complete.
 When one has no bloodline or family history to source from as a regional transplant, and yet an intangible umbilical cord pumps sweet proprioceptive nourishment, a gentle reminder of home’s nest brings peace to a weary traveler.